socketry/timers/README.md

 [![Code Climate](https://codeclimate.com/github/celluloid/timers.png)](https://codeclimate.com/github/celluloid/timers)
 [![Coverage Status](https://coveralls.io/repos/celluloid/timers/badge.png?branch=master)](https://coveralls.io/r/celluloid/timers)

-Pure Ruby timer collections.
+Ruby timer collections.
 Schedule several procs to fire after configurable delays or at periodic intervals.

 This gem is especially useful when you are faced with an API that accepts a single timeout but you want to run multiple timers on top of it.
 An example of